 Solvency II provides insurance companies with numerous guidelines for their governance system.
 Our company has continued to develop its extensive and appropriate governance system.
 In this respect, it has paid particular attention to the reliability and suitability of the persons managing the company ("fit and proper") as well as to the appropriate control of the outsourced functions.
 The four key functions, which we report in detail (Chapter B Governance System), have a particularly important role.
-In 2017 the company initiated the review of its governance system and concluded that amendments into the system, organization and structures are needed.
-Based on the conclusions, changes to the company's governance system will be implemented during year 2018, including changes in Management Board.
+In 2018 the company run the review of its governance.
+Based on the results, changes to the company's governance system were implemented during year 2018, including changes in Management Board.
+However changes in other organizational structures are still under implementation and planned to be finalized in 2019.

 Our company is always in a position to manage the risks involved.
-This is demonstrated by the implementation of sound risk management.
-In 2017 ERGO has elaborated a system of Key Risk Indicators that ensures early recognition of risks and prepares proposals for suitable countermeasures. (chapter C Risk Profile).
+This is demonstrated by the implementation of sound risk management system (chapter C Risk Profile).